 The museum’s programmatic objectives are flexible enough to encourage the creation of projects tailored to students’ interests and needs, while also allowing for a challenging experience and effective results that may be measured by standards of traditional scholarship.
-Included are opportunities to develop and engage in veteran oral history projects, state history, military history, and local and cultural history.
+Included are opportunities to develop and engage in veteran oral history projects, state history, military history, and cultural history.
 Under the supervision of the curatorial staff, there is also the opportunity to engage in curriculum development projects.

 Collection Management Internship